Ziyad al-A'djam

-Ziyād al-Aʿd̲j̲am was an Arabic poet of the Umayyad period.
+Ziyad al-A'djam was an Arabic poet of the Umayyad period.
 Of Persian origin, he was a mawla of the Amir b. al-Harith, a branch of the Abd al-Kays.
-Ziyād owed his nickname, "al-Aʿd̲j̲am," to his strong Persian accent.
+Ziyad owed his nickname, "al-A'djam," to his strong Persian accent.
 According to anecdotes told in the Aghani, his grammar and pronunciation of spoken Arabic was not ideal.